What Patients and Families Ask Most

 expand_moreA personalized cancer vaccine is an immunotherapy custom-built for one patient.
 It targets neoantigens — mutations unique to that patient's tumor that don't exist in healthy tissue.
 By training the immune system to recognize these mutations, the vaccine helps the body find and destroy cancer cells.

-The two main types are peptide vaccines (synthetic protein fragments) and mRNA vaccines (genetic instructions that tell your cells to produce the target proteins).
-Both are delivered as a series of injections, typically 7 doses.
+Two widely discussed platforms are peptide vaccines (synthetic protein fragments) and mRNA vaccines (genetic instructions that tell cells to produce the target proteins).
+The number and timing of doses depend on the specific product, trial, or expanded-access protocol; JLF currently publishes a seven-dose peptide-vaccine protocol.

 Is this FDA approved?